 Most scheduling software allows you to streamline the scheduling process by centralizing the creation of your schedule, employee time off and shift swap requests.
-Eliminating printed schedules from your scheduling process will cut down the amount of phone calls or text messages during business hours; and you’ll have all employee requests in one place.
+Eliminating printed schedules from your scheduling process will cut down the number of phone calls or text messages during business hours, and you’ll have all employee requests in one place.

 Scheduling for a staff of 15 is a headache, and scheduling for 150 employees can be a nightmare.
 With the right tools and an accurate pulse on your business, scheduling can be made easy with the aid of technology in your workplace.